Kiss from a Vampire Cookies

 - On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut with a floured 2-in. round cookie cutter.

 - Bake at 325° for 10-12 minutes or until cookies are set.
 (Jam will escape from tops of cookies as they bake.)
 Cool for 5 minutes before removing from pans to wire racks.
-Yield: 2 dozen.
+If necessary, dip a toothpick in additional jam and drizzle from the small holes in the cookies to emphasize vampire bite as desired.

 I should have listened to those who previously reviewed.
 I don't know how ToH got these to ooze, they don't.
 I made 2 batches and tried increasing the temp to 350.
 I ended up making stage blood and drippling it from the bite holes.
 They do taste great, but they didn't begin to set at 12 minutes, not even after increasing the temp.
 ToH, help us figure out why we can't make them ooze.